CSharp-Pills-15mg/Life-after-await/doc/article/README.md

 ### WPF Example

-Let's take, as example, a WPF application.
+Let's take, for example, a WPF application.
 On a button click, the application makes some time consuming calculations and then it must display the result.
-The calculations are better to be performed asynchronously, on a different thread, but, when we display the result, we must be back on the UI thread to update the text in the window.
+The calculations are better to be performed asynchronously, on a different thread, but, when we display the result, we must be back on the UI thread to be able to update the text in the window.

-In this situation, context means the same `Dispatcher` instance.
+In this situation, context means the UI thread that can be assured with the help of a `Dispatcher` instance.
 The `SynchronizationContext` comes to help here, keeping the original `Dispatcher` inside and using it when the result is obtained from the asynchronous execution.
 The steps are the followings:

 - Preserve the current `SynchronizationContext` instance in a local variable.
 - Use a `Task` to execute some code asynchronously.